 Tim Downs, chief financial officer and vice president of Finance and Administration, said lower enrollment will impact the college’s projected budget deficit.

-Downs said the Board of Trustees approved a budget deficit of $12.5 million, which ended June 30.
+Downs said the Board of Trustees approved a budget deficit of $12.5 million for fiscal year 2024, which ended June 30.
 However, the college overachieved its operating budget because its actual net revenue was $8.1 million higher than expected and its actual expenses were $2.3 million lower than projected.
 The deficit decreased to $4.1 million at the end of fiscal year 2024.

 The Board of Trustees approved a $9.2 million projected budget deficit for fiscal year 2025, which started July 1, based on the college’s enrollment goal of 1,310 new students.
 Downs said the college expects the budget deficit to increase to $12 million this year because new student enrollment was approximately 200 students below target.